husarion/static_docs_deprecated/src/core2/tutorials/ros-tutorials/3-simple-kinematics-for-mobile-robot.md

 ## Robot visualization with Rviz ##

-Rviz is tool that allow visualization of robot position, travelled path, planned trajectory, sensor state or obstacles surrounding robot.
+Rviz is tool which allows visualization of robot position, travelled path, planned trajectory, sensor state or obstacles surrounding robot.

 To run it type in terminal: